cisborg/bioinformatics/README.md

-all about bioinformatics and machine learning projects
+Get all bioinformatics and genomics projects here !
+Including the machine and deep learning projects for chemoinformatics !
+Thanks